samsze0/fzf.nvim/README.md

 - Integrate with k8s
 - Integrate with git worktree
 - Error handling and reporting.
 Error occured in "fast lane" is slienced?
+- Add options to not change focus when invoking `refresh`

 ## License